jjlee/git-meld-index/README.md

 2.41.0 at the time of writing), and Debian bullseye (git 2.30.2).
 If you notice it's not working for some other old git version, please create an issue.

-I have only tested on Linux.
-Probably it isn't working on anything else (should be easy to fix for other unix-y systems -- I'd guess it will only fail because of its use of the `-T` option of the `ln` command).
+I have only tested on Linux and Mac.

 ## Install